IvanDerlich/car-reports/README.md

 ### Price Estimation Algorithm

-The price estimation feature uses a sophisticated algorithm that:
+The price estimation feature uses a rule-based statistical algorithm that:

 1. **Finds Similar Cars**: Searches for the 3 most similar approved reports based on:
    - Same make and model